KeithWiles/pmdt-cndp/pme/README-pme.txt

 hosted on github.com.

-The tool will attempt to locate DPDK applications if these application are using the DPDK process info patch or library to gather information about the DPDK apps.
+The tool will attempt to locate DPDK applications if these application are using the DPDK 20.05 telemetry library to gather information about the DPDK apps.
-The process info library creates a socket at location /var/run/dpdk/rte/process_info.<pid>
+The telemetry library creates a socket at location /var/run/dpdk/rte/*

-A patch set is provided in the patches directory applied to a current version of DPDK 20.02-rc1 to enable the process info library.
-Rebuild DPDK and any application stared will now have the process_info.<pid> socket created.

-The pme tools also needs access to the PMU registers and need to run as sudo application.
+The pme tools also needs access to the PMU/MSR registers and needs to run as sudo application.
 The 'pme_run' script handles building and executing the Go application.

 Read the setup-build.txt file for more install instructions in the PME directory.